camper0008/docker/registry-watchtower/README.md

 Now that version 1 is working, time to push version 2.

-Edit the version number in src/index.html
+Edit the version number in src/index.html.

-Repeat the steps from building the first version, but tag it as v2 this time:
+Repeat the steps from building and pushing the first version, but tag it as v2 this time:

 ```
 docker build -t REGISTRY_HOST_IP:5000/my-org/my-img:v2 -t REGISTRY_HOST_IP:5000/my-org/my-img .